 We believe that as God’s people we are required to give monetarily to the needs of His church.
 (1 Corinthians 16:1-2) Giving is as much a part of our worship as praise, prayer and preaching.
 The Lord loves a cheerful giver.
 (2 Corinthians 9:7)

 All aspects of our worship are directed by men.
 This is not because we think men are better than women but because God has assigned men and women different roles.
 (1 Timothy 2:8, 12) There are many scriptures that address the leadership of men both in the church and the home.
 (Ephesians 5:25; 6:4) The New Testament has outlined three different offices of men who serve in His church: Elders, Deacons and Evangelists.
-(1 Timothy 3 1-13, 2 Timothy 4:5) At this time we do not have Elders (also known as Shepherds or Pastors) but are praying in that direction.
+(1 Timothy 3 1-13, 2 Timothy 4:5) Elders (also called shepherds or pastors) are responsible for providing the spiritual leadership for the congregation.
+At this time, we have four elders.
 Deacons are simply servants; men who serve the congregation.
-We currently have 2 men serving as deacons with many others who serve without a title.
+We currently have six men serving as deacons.
 Our preacher/evangelist teaches the Word, visits the sick and ministers to the congregation in a variety of ways.

 If we can minister to you in any way please let us know.
 Send us an e-mail with your prayer requests, or call us to be added to our weekly prayer list.
 If you stop by, we would gladly pray with you in person.